sprestage/sprestage.github.io-personal-notes/_site/journal.md

 - [ ] Business cards.
 Update: Danny has ordered, but needs an update, 25 Oct.
 I'm hoping for these by Tues, 2 Nov.
 Asked Danny on Saturday, Oct 2, to order two more boxes.
 Check in with Danny on the progress and what I owe PSG Graphics.
 - [ ] 3 layer contracts.
 Update: Danny has ordered, but needs an update, 25 Oct.
 I'm hoping for these by Tues, 2 Nov.
 Asked Danny on Saturday, Oct 2, to find someone to do this.
 Check in with Danny on the progress.

-## shopping
-- [ ] shopping (dry & wet catfood, fruit, whipped cream, whipping cream, coffee)
-- [ ] Mitsubishi needs new battery.
-I want to put the small battery currently in the truck into the Mitsubishi, then buy a larger/stronger battery for the truck
-- [ ] maintenance for truck
 - [ ] I need to rework the prices
 - [ ] do the FB page for the Business
 - [ ] work on inbox zero